 EVENTS MANAGEMENT FACILITIES SCHEDULING POLICY

-This policy addresses the use of Buffalo State College facilities for campus events other than general classroom academic activities.
+This policy addresses the use of Buffalo State facilities for campus events other than general classroom academic activities.
 The definition of a general classroom academic activity includes: scheduled classes, labs, performing arts rehearsals and productions.

 The intent of this policy is to:

 - Charge consistent fees and generate contracts for use of facilities and services;

 - Communicate the consistent processes for facility usage outside of scheduled classes;

 - Minimize scheduling conflicts;

 - Monitor the number of events simultaneously occurring each day to prevent the overuse of facilities and grounds, and efficiently manage the workload of services personnel.